 Want to stay at a Vacation Club Property?
 Focus on the Sun-Thursday rates.
 You can often stay 10 nights for the price of 7.

 Marriott Vacation Club prices their awards seasonally, but also bases cost on what part of the week you choose to stay.
 Let’s take a look at a property I stayed at with my family in Orlando, Florida.
 It was absolutely gorgeous and was next to both a JW Marriott and a Ritz Carlton.
+It’s also where the father/son PGA tournament is played in Nov/Dec ( you may remember it since Tiger Woods son was heavily highlighted this past year ).

 Sun-Thurs rates are roughly half the full week rate.